Larsen15o9/Bitcoin/Supported-hardware.md

 Additionally to the above video cards, if your PC has capable CPU, you can enable CPU mining.
 Following CPUs are supported:
 * All Intel CPUs with AVX2 support
 * All AMD CPUs with AVX2 support

+**NOTE: CPU mining is only addition to GPU mining.
+You cannot use QuickMiner to only do CPU mining without GPU mining - it does not work.
+Please use [NiceHash Miner](https://github.com/nicehash/NiceHashMiner) if you plan to do only CPU mining.**